Scorpy-37/Kick.com-python-based-chat-reader/README.txt

 NOTES:

 - Make sure to run update.py every once in a while to check for new updates to the script
-- You don't need to be streaming for this script to work
+- You don't need to be streaming for this script to work.
 - Make sure to pause the stream in the browser window if you're streaming to not slow down your pc and wifi
 - If the browser comes up saying "Oops, Something went wrong", check the console for help
+- If the script seems to crash, sends errors or doesn't receive messages whenever someone sends a message in chat, make sure to open the chat box in the browser when it launches.
+It should start working without you opening the chat after a few times of clicking the button manually.
+If you do not see the Chat button, make the browser window bigger.
+- Turn off warnings by typing "True" into the "skip_warnings.txt" file

 - IMPORTANT!!!
 If the browser comes up without the emoji picker above the chat message input box, the browser won't pick up on messages.
 I have no idea why it is like that, but the browser randomly decides to make the chat not work.
 Probably Kicks way to prevent people from using the website on a browser handled by a script (most likely to prevent botting).
 Either way, if you encounter this, restart the script.
 Try restarting it until the emoji picker and chat messages start working, everything should be working fine then.